frankkopp/msfs_model_matching/README.md

 ## Usage
 matchmaker.exe is used from the command line.
 So open a terminal and go to the folder where the exe file is.
-Make sure you have a folder config/ with the three config files or use command line arguments to define where these files are.
+Make sure you have a folder config/ with the config files or use command line arguments to define where these files are.

 Run: